Table of contents

 In simple words: Media monitoring means watching what people say about you or your brand online and in the news.

-- See who is talking about you
+- Tells you who is talking about your brand, where, and how often.

 Key elements of media monitoring in 2026: